php-ru/symfony-docs-ru/setup/file_permissions.rst

     If you decide to store log files on disk, you *will* need to make sure your logs directory (e.g. ``var/log/``) is writable by your web server user and terminal user.
 One way this can be done is by using ``chmod -R 777 var/log/``.
-    Just be aware that your logs are readable by any user on your production system.
+    Be aware that your logs are readable by any user on your production system.

 .. ready: no
-.. revision: 80951e523b6bba756d4a15663f990b1276aa02ce
+.. revision: 84e6684caf5dd0be15bff7bf7ae49598e0d50f5d